hu-macsy/simexpal/docs/quick_start.rst

 present.

 For this example, we generate a new instance using the ``generate.py`` script.
-First we navigate to the ``sorting`` folder:
+First, we navigate to the ``sorting`` folder:

 .. code-block:: bash

   $ cd examples/sorting

-Then we generate a new instance file which contains 500 randomly generated integers in list form with one integer per line:
+Thereafter, we generate a new instance file which contains 500 randomly generated integers in list form with one integer per line:

 .. code-block:: bash